-FUND FY 2012/13 FY 2013/14 General Fund \$0 \$0
+FUND FY 2013/14 FY 2014/15 General Fund \$0 \$0

-SUMMARY: House Bill 1481 amends the Insurance Company Law by adding a new Article concerning risk management and own risk solvency assessments.
-It would take effect January 1, 2015.
+SUMMARY: House Bill 1481 amends the Insurance Company Law by adding a new Article concerning risk management and own risk solvency assessments, and a new section concerning electronic delivery of information and posting of policies and endorsements.
+The new Article would take effect January 1, 2015, and the new section would take effect in 60 days.